isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *function*: a named unit of code that can be invoked (called) from different parts of a program; a logical unit of computation.
 * *generic programming*: a style of programming focused on the design and efficient implementation of algorithms.
   A generic algorithm will work for all argument types that meet its requirements.
 In C++, generic programming typically uses templates.
-* *Global variable*: Technically, a named object in namespace scope
+* *global variable*: technically, a named object in namespace scope.
 * *handle*: a class that allows access to another through a member pointer or reference.
 See also resource, copy, move.
 * *header*: a file containing declarations used to share interfaces between parts of a program.
 * *hiding*: the act of preventing a piece of information from being directly seen or accessed.